-The Company derives other income mainly from the provision of engineering and surveying services as a separate service from any insurance provided.
-The Company also provides administrative services to a related entity.
-The revenue for these services is recognized based on the depiction of transfer of the service to third parties and entities under common control in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those services.
+Fee income and other income is generated from services from a single performance obligation provided at a fixed price over time, such as administrative services to a related entity, or when a specific transaction is delivered at a point in time such as engineering and surveying services as separate service from any insurance.
+The revenue is based on the depiction of transfer of the service in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those services.
 Revenue is determined at the gross amount of consideration receivable for the services provided.